 We would like our compensation program to be reasonably cost and tax effective.
-To the extent consistent with our other goals, we try to preserve corporate tax deductions, while maintaining the flexibility to approve compensation arrangements that we believe to be in the best interests of the company and our stockholders.
+To the extent consistent with our other goals, we try to preserve corporate tax deductions, while maintaining the flexibility to approve compensation arrangements that we believe to be in the best interests of the company and our shareholders.
 The approach may not always result in full tax deductibility.
-For example, Mr. Emmens' employment agreement provides for the award of an aggregate of 683,129 restricted shares and options under our 2006 Stock and Option Plan.
-These awards may not quality for full tax deductibility, because the number awarded exceeded the guideline approved by our stockholders for aggregate grants to an individual participant in a calendar year.
+For example, Mr. Emmens' employment agreement provided for the award of an aggregate of 683,129 restricted shares and options in 2009 under our 2006 Stock and Option Plan.
+These awards may not qualify for full tax deductibility, because the number awarded exceeded the guideline approved by our shareholders for aggregate grants to an individual participant in a calendar year at the time of the grant.
 The adverse tax impact to us currently is minimal, because at this time we do not have net income subject to federal income tax.